Rita Asfour: Legacy

-Dr. Robert Tracy, Ph.D., Curator, College of Fine Arts, UNLV, said, “Rita Asfour’s legacy will be that of an enabled artist who never gave up on doing it – Her Way!
-Rita’s success is that she is not driven by monetary success or notoriety.
-Rita is first and foremost a free and curious spirit.”
+Dr. Robert Tracy, Ph.D., Curator, College of Fine Arts, UNLV, said, "Rita Asfour’s legacy will be that of an enabled artist who never gave up on doing it – Her Way!"

 Professor Sean Clark, Associate Dean, College of Fine Arts, UNLV, said, “Rita Asfour’s work embodies the spirit of Vegas glamour, in the same way Toulouse Lautrec captured the allure of the Moulin Rouge in 19th century Paris.”

-Dr. Nancy J. Uscher, Ph.D., Dean, College of Fine Arts, UNLV said, “When you have a visionary brilliant artist like Rita Asfour, she will find the right medium to express her ideas.”
+Dr. Nancy J. Uscher, Ph.D., Dean, College of Fine Arts, UNLV stated, “When you have a visionary brilliant artist like Rita Asfour, she will find the right medium to express her ideas.”